Jonas and Marge have been married for 17 years.

 And when he came in the following week, he reported three things: they had sex.
 It was warm and scary and all the other things we’d talked about.
 They had indeed laughed not once, but twice.
 “And you know what,” he said just a little proudly, “it was slightly anti-climactic.”

 “Great,” I said.
-“Have anti-climactic sex a few more times.
+“When you’re both ready, have anti-climactic sex another time or two.
 Relax and get to know each others’ bodies some more.
 Then you two will be ready for, well, ordinary sex.”

 “Ordinary sex, with someone who I know loves me,” he said, “with or without laughing.
 Sounds great.”